Learn how you can create parent connections that work with today’s families.

 “One of the most important things your church can do for parents is to create joyful experiences that celebrate families as they navigate each new stage in their children’s lives,” says former family ministry pastor Ruth Pape.
 Here are celebrations she’s used successfully to connect with parents.

-• Prepare for birthdays.
 Before a child is born, begin a supportive partnership with parents.
-Provide parents-to-be with opportunities to connect with other young couples.
-Offer pre-birth counseling and seminars to help new parents learn what it’ll mean to be responsible for shaping the spiritual growth of a child.
-Celebrate when babies are born.
-Offer support by pairing new parents with veteran parents they can call for advice and support.
+First, provide parents-to-be with opportunities to connect with other young couples.
+Then offer pre-birth counseling to help new parents learn what it’ll mean to shape the spiritual growth of a child.
+Make sure to celebrate when babies are born.
+Lastly, offer support by pairing new parents with veteran parents they can call for advice and support.

-• Safeguard family time.
 Be careful of creating programs for the sake of programs.
-Many churches are reversing course and attempting to simplify and reduce the number of programs they offer to give families the gift of time.
+Many churches are reversing course and attempting to simplify and reduce the number of programs they offer.
 Decide what’s best for your location, church culture, and families’ needs.

-• Promote children’s leadership.
 Children aren’t the church of tomorrow; they’re the church of today.
-Model the value that Jesus placed on children by finding meaningful ways to include them in every aspect of church life, including worship services.
+Model the value that Jesus placed on children by finding meaningful ways to include them in every aspect of church life, including worship.
 Weave children’s prayers, songs, and messages into family worship experiences.

 “The two most meaningful worship services I attended last year were at Cornerstone Fellowship in Livermore, California, and Copper Hills Community Church in Glendale, Arizona, where the children and youth led worship,” says Pape.
 “The kids prayed, spoke, and were an integral part of the service.
 Neither of these services was perfect, nor were they performance-oriented.
 But they were heartfelt expressions from Jesus’ youngest followers.
 Imagine how families and households could be transformed by witnessing this kind of value placed on children and youth.”